Icelandic Sagas and Folk Tales Walking Tour - Folklore and Wonders

 In the long winter nights in Iceland, storytelling has been the primary entertainment for people so there are reasons why Icelanders love books and have the highest literacy rate in the world.
 One in ten Icelanders write a book in his or her lifetime so we obviously love to tell stories.
 So you won’t be disappointed by joining our Icelandic sagas and folk tales walking tour.

 J.R.R.
 Tolkien was heavily influenced by Norse mythology and the Icelandic Sagas when he wrote The Lord of the Rings and The Hobbit so we will explain some of the fun similarities between our worlds.

-This tour runs every Tuesday, Thursday, and Sunday at 8:00 pm in the summertime and is perfect for those who want a little adventure in their life because the stories come alive on our walk.
+The Icelandic Sagas and Falk Tales Walking Tour is perfect for those who want a little adventure in their life because the stories come alive on our walk.
 For families, please keep in mind that some of the stories can be scary for little children so it’s also possible to contact us regarding a private walk where we can dial the scariness down a notch ;)

 Other booking options

 Available as private on any day.
 Please contact us to arrange it, for details and price.